chainswarm/chainswarm/doc/indexers/substrate/README.md

 The Substrate Indexers form an integrated ecosystem where data flows from raw blockchain events to specialized analytical structures:

-1. **Data Capture Layer**: The Block Stream Indexer serves as the entry point, capturing raw blockchain data from Substrate nodes and storing it in a structured format.
+1. **Data Capture Layer**: The Block Stream Indexer serves as the foundation and entry point, capturing raw blockchain data from Substrate nodes and storing it in a structured format.

 2. **Specialized Processing Layer**: Three specialized indexers consume and transform the block stream data:
    - Balance Transfers Indexer extracts and analyzes transfer events
    - Balance Series Indexer tracks balance changes over time
    - Money Flow Indexer builds a transaction graph for network analysis

-3. **Enrichment Layer**: The Known Addresses Indexer enhances all other indexers by providing human-readable labels for cryptographic addresses, improving the readability and usability of the data.
+3. **Enrichment Service**: The Known Addresses Service stores labeled addresses in a database that can be used to enrich data from all other indexers, improving the readability and usability of the data.
+This is not part of the main data flow but serves as a supplementary service.

 4. **API Layer**: Each indexer exposes its data through specialized API endpoints, enabling applications to access the processed data for various use cases.